Guide to Help to Buy Isas

 - If you’re saving into a Help to Buy Isa you can’t save into another Cash Isa in the same tax year

 - The scheme is open to new customers until 30 November, 2019, and can be saved into until 30 November, 2029

 - The Help to Buy Isa is being superseded by the Lifetime Isa - Help to Buy funds can be transferred into a Lifetime Isa

 The Help to Buy Individual Savings Account (Isa) was unveiled in the government's 2015 Budget and launched on 1 December of that year.

-Savers have four years from that date to open an account, after which date they can continue saving for as long as they want.
+Savers have four years from that date to open an account, after which date they can continue saving until 30 November, 2029.

 This type of Isa is solely for prospective first-time homebuyers and its big draw is that the government will top up the amount saved into one by 25%, with this bonus to be put towards the deposit on a home.

 "This government is determined to help working people and encouraging the aspiration to home ownership is central to that," said Chancellor George Osborne.